-The new UE 18+PRO comes with the new True Tone drivers, the Linum SuperBax cable and a new IPX connector.
-On top of that it also sounds heavenly and it has like the best hard case ever.
-If you take into account the fact that it only has six drivers, than there’s no other choice than to put the UE18+PRO on our recommended CIEM list.
-Yes it’s that good and special, even for $1499.
+The new UE 18+PRO comes with the new True Tone drivers, the Linum SuperBax cable, and a new IPX connector.
+On top of that, it also sounds heavenly and it has the best hard case ever.
+If you take into account the fact that it only has six drivers, then there’s no other choice than to put the UE18+PRO on our recommended CIEM list.
+Yes, it’s that good and special, even for $1499.

 Audio has made quite an impact on my listening experiences.
 The A12t has won me over with a few short sessions and has made it quick on my shortlist of top monitors.
-With its thunderous bass, smooth and emotional mids and the superb TIA extension the A12t convinces me on all fronts.
-Together with the high resolution, big sound stage and great transparency the A12t puts a wide smile on my face when listening to my favourite albums.
-I fully recommend the A12t to anyone who’s looking for a powerful and smooth monitor that excels on technicalities and can be hooked up to virtually any source with its linear impedance behaviour.
+With its thunderous bass, smooth and emotional mids, and superb TIA extension the A12t convinces me on all fronts.
+Together with the high resolution, big sound stage, and great transparency the A12t puts a wide smile on my face when listening to my favorite albums.
+I fully recommend the A12t to anyone who’s looking for a powerful and smooth monitor that excels on technicalities and can be hooked up to virtually any source with its linear impedance behavior.
 It certainly sets the bar high for its competition to take the crown as CIEM of the year.
 Exciting times ahead.

 Vision Ears VE8

 The VE8 is Vision Ears latest development and it only just has been released.
 I without doubt can say this is one of the very best 8-driver monitors in my collection.
-The VE8 delivers a very balanced sound where bass, mids and treble have the same body and perfectly flows in to eachother.
-The VE8 strongest point are it’s clarity, precision and extension.
+The VE8 delivers a very balanced sound where bass, mids, and treble have the same body and perfectly flows into each other.
+The VE8 strongest point is its clarity, precision, and extension.
 Could this be the very best treble I’ve ever heard from a CIEM?
 While the VE8 is expensive it really is very good.
 If you don’t have the money budget for one I advise you not to listen to it, cause you’ll be hooked even after listening to half a song already.

 64 Audio A18t